 Tottenham fans vented their anger at Andre Villas-Boas as their side slumped to a shock defeat against strugglers Wigan at White Hart Lane.

-Spurs had come into the game having won five of their last six Premier League matches, but they were desperately poor.
+Spurs had come in to today's game having won five of their last six Barclays Premier League matches, but they were desperately poor this afternoon.

 The Londoners were lucky that Ben Watson's strike was the only one they conceded after they put in a dire display that caused an outcry of fury among the home support.